 If you’ve got a lawn, you’ve got grubs.
 It’s that simple.
 The healthier the lawn, the more attractive it is to grubs as a place to raise their young ‘uns.
 And, if you live in a populated neighborhood, your chance of infestation increases dramatically.
 However, there’s no need to dump down excessive chemicals to keep from being a host to these resilient pests.
-For effective grub control, timing is everything.

-Lawn insect control – from top to bottom.
 Most grub controls contain only Imidacloprid (Merit), which is a synthetic version of nicotine.
 It is a slow-acting control that works in the soil when the insect ingests it or comes in contact with the product.
 Our grub control preventative also contains Bifentherin, a synthetic compound made from chrysanthemum flowers.
 It is not toxic to humans or animals – Bifentherin attacks an insect’s nervous system on contact – which means it controls insect infestation from the surface instantly.

 There are only three types of grubs in New Hampshire that kill lawns at the root: